shriram05/shriram05/README.md

 ###

-<p align="left">Hi, Iam Shriram Kumar.
-A final year computer science and engineering student at Rajalakshmi Engineering College.
-Iam a DSA enthusiast with familiarity in front-end and back-end technologies dedicated in bringing innovative and feasible solutions to the team.
-Interested to learn and grow in a collaborative environment.</p>
+<p align="left">Hi, Iam Shriram Kumar.As an enthusiastic computer science student, I am deeply interested in full-stack web development and
+competitive programming.
+Eager to expand my knowledge in emerging technologies, I bring proven collaborative skills to team settings, with a keen interest in staying up-to-date on the latest developments. .</p>

 ###

-<h1 align="left">GitHub Stats</h1>
+<h1 align="left">📊 GitHub Stats</h1>

 ###